Code-Institute-Submissions/florencemezino-basic-vits_AprResub/READMEms4.md

 ### Fonts / Typography

 The `Lora` font is the main font used throughout the whole website with `sans-serif`as fallback fonts in case for any reason the font isn't being imported into the site correctly.
-Lora is very similar in appearance to Times New Roman.
+`Lora` is very similar in appearance to Times New Roman.
 Its soft curves and larger typeface makes this font perfect for medical/nutrition purpose.
-The modern font gives a serious, professional appearance.
+This modern font gives a serious, professional appearance.

 ### Icons